OPEC gearing up for deeper oil cuts, Russia yet to agree

 Non-OPEC Russia has yet to agree to extend or deepen cuts from its current pledge of 228,000 bpd as its companies are arguing they are finding it tough to reduce output during winter months due to very low temperatures.

-Russian Energy Minister Alexander Novak said on Tuesday that Moscow had yet to finalise its position: “Let’s wait ...But I think the meeting, as usual, will be of a constructive nature.”
+Russian Energy Minister Alexander Novak said on Tuesday that Moscow had yet to finalize its position: “Let’s wait ...But I think the meeting, as usual, will be of a constructive nature.”

 A source familiar with the Russian thinking told Reuters that Moscow would “most likely” reach a consensus with OPEC this week and just needed to iron out a few outstanding issues.